 Wingstop (WING) Stock Falls Amid Market Uptick: What Investors Need to Know

-The restaurant chain's shares have seen a decrease of 13.9% over the last month, not keeping up with the Retail-Wholesale sector's loss of 4.84% and the S&P 500's loss of 2.8%.
+Coming into today, shares of the restaurant chain had lost 7.57% in the past month.
+In that same time, the Retail-Wholesale sector lost 4.54%, while the S&P 500 lost 3.31%.

-Investors will be eagerly watching for the performance of Wingstop in its upcoming earnings disclosure.
-In that report, analysts expect Wingstop to post earnings of $0.86 per share.
-This would mark year-over-year growth of 34.38%.
-Meanwhile, our latest consensus estimate is calling for revenue of $164.76 million, up 29.67% from the prior-year quarter.
+The upcoming earnings release of Wingstop will be of great interest to investors.
+The company is expected to report EPS of $0.86, up 34.38% from the prior-year quarter.
+Meanwhile, the latest consensus estimate predicts the revenue to be $165.05 million, indicating a 29.9% increase compared to the same quarter of the previous year.

-It is also important to note the recent changes to analyst estimates for Wingstop.
-These revisions help to show the ever-changing nature of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Wingstop.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 1.31% decrease.
+The Zacks Consensus EPS estimate has moved 1.08% lower within the past month.
 Wingstop is holding a Zacks Rank of #3 (Hold) right now.

-Looking at valuation, Wingstop is presently trading at a Forward P/E ratio of 63.32.
-This represents a premium compared to its industry's average Forward P/E of 23.16.
+In the context of valuation, Wingstop is at present trading with a Forward P/E ratio of 62.06.
+This valuation marks a premium compared to its industry's average Forward P/E of 22.59.

-It is also worth noting that WING currently has a PEG ratio of 2.17.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-By the end of yesterday's trading, the Retail - Restaurants industry had an average PEG ratio of 2.02.
+Investors should also note that WING has a PEG ratio of 2.13 right now.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Retail - Restaurants was holding an average PEG ratio of 1.99 at yesterday's closing price.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 156, placing it within the bottom 38% of over 250 industries.
+This industry, currently bearing a Zacks Industry Rank of 86, finds itself in the top 35% echelons of all 250+ industries.